 An RSO is expected to choose hardware, software, and other components that allow it to meet the protocol and deployment requirements specified in BCP 40.

-[E.3.2-B] Each RSO is expected to accurately serve the IANA root zone.
+[E.3.2-B] Each RSO is expected to accurately serve the IANA root and root-servers.net zones.

 This expectation is tied to principle #2 from RSSAC055, which states: “IANA is the source of DNS root data.
 RSOs are committed to serving the IANA global root DNS namespace.
 Root servers provide DNS answers containing complete and unmodified DNS data, including DNS Security Extensions (DNSSEC) data.”
-Each RSO is expected to always accurately serve the root zone provided by IANA via the Root Zone Maintainer (RZM).
+Each RSO is expected to always accurately serve the root zone and root-servers.net zone provided by the IANA Function Operator via the Root Zone Maintainer (RZM).

 [E.3.2-C] Each RSO is expected to serve up-to-date zone data.

-An RSO is expected to make best/reasonable efforts to obtain and serve the latest version of the root zone as published by the RZM.
+Each RSO is expected to make best/reasonable efforts to obtain and serve the latest version of the root zone as published by the RZM.
 No artificial or unnecessary delays should be added to the propagation of new zone versions throughout the RSO’s infrastructure.

 [E.3.2-D] Each RSO is expected to validate root zone data distributed by the RZM.

-An RSO is expected to validate root zone data provided by the RZM to assure its integrity and authenticity.
+Each RSO is expected to validate root zone data provided by the Root Zone Maintainer (RZM) to ensure its integrity and authenticity.
 At a minimum, this means use of Transaction Authentication for DNS (TSIG) on zone transfers, which has been a requirement for transfering zone data from the RZM since March 2002.

-An RSO is expected to document any additional root zone validity checks they utilize or implement, as well as how validity check failures are handled (e.g., serving most recently valid data, notifying the RZM, etc).
+Each RSO is expected to document any additional root zone validity checks they utilize or implement (e.g., verifying ZONEMD), as well as how validity check failures are handled (e.g., serving most recently valid data, notifying the RZM, etc).

 3.3 Service Availability